 Is the Mushoku Tensei manga worth reading if I liked the anime?

 It depends on your priorities.
 If you primarily want any continuation in a visual format and don’t mind potential pacing issues or omitted details, you might find some enjoyment.
-However, most fans agree the light novel offers a far superior continuation in terms of depth and story progression, making the manga less “worth it” for many anime fans.
+However, most fans agree the light novel offers a far superior continuation in terms of depth and story progression, making the

 Why do many fans say the Mushoku Tensei manga is bad?

-How far behind the light novel is the Mushoku Tensei manga?
+How far behind the light novel is the Mushoku Tensei manga ?

 Does the Mushoku Tensei manga have a lot of fan service or ecchi scenes?